 We have dealt with the elements of graphic design and what is the design and the functions of each element, which is an important beginning before starting to address the principles of artistic design.

-Principles and principles of graphic design
+principles of graphic design

 I. Unity and Proximity Proximity: